-Anna’s publications address three areas: 1) student agency, achievement and self-efficacy within classroom assessment from a perspective of social cognitive theory; 2) critical friendship to build teachers’ capacity; and 3) mixed-methods applications of practitioner research in school settings.
+Anna’s publications address three areas: 1) student agency, achievement and self-efficacy within classroom assessment from a perspective of social cognitive theory; 2) practitioner research and teachers’ capacity building; and 3) the role of education to build human capital in place-based contexts.

 Anna has successfully led, and project managed a number of funded mixed-methods projects into teachers’ capacity building and place-based regional development through education, resulting in projects being completed within budget and on time.
-As convenor of the Australian Association for Research in Education (AARE) special interest group in assessment and the Federation University research groups PeCALE and ATE (Assessment and impact in initial Teacher Education) she welcomes collaboration across institutions.
+As convenor of the AARE Assessment and Measurement SIG and as a member of the Federation University research groups PeCALE and ATE (Assessment and impact in initial Teacher Education) she welcomes collaboration across institutions.
 As a native Swedish speaker, Anna works closely with Scandinavian universities in her research.

 - Formative assessment

 - Self-regulated learning

 Wendy Holcombe (Federation University) - " Reframing Inclusion through the lens of Educational Permaculture” - Associate Supervisor